Ajatt-Tools/dictpopup/README.md

 The "+" sign (or Ctrl+s) adds the currently shown definition to Anki after prompting you to select a sentence.
 If there is a selection, it will be used instead as a definition.

-The green/red dot indicates wether the word is already present in your Anki collection.
+The green/red dot indicates whether the word is already present in your Anki collection.
-It displays an orange dot if there exist cards, but which are all suspended.
+It displays an orange dot if there exist corresponding cards, but which are all suspended.

 The sound symbol plays a pronunciation from a local database by calling [jppron](https://github.com/GenjiFujimoto/jppron).